-1. Purpose: To update the Northern Virginia Transportation Authority (NVTA) Finance Committee on monthly revenue receipts and 30% funds distributed to member localities.
+1. Purpose: To update the Northern Virginia Transportation Authority (NVTA) on monthly revenue receipts and 30% funds distributed to member localities.
+This report was presented to the NVTA Finance Committee on September 17, 2020.

 2. Background: The attached reports reflect funding received and distributed through FYE June 30, 2020.